This film has not been scored.

 What's your score?

-Do you have news, reviews or comments for 'Dora And The Lost City Of Gold'?
+Do you have a review or comment for 'Dora And The Lost City Of Gold'?

 Highest chart position: 4

 After letting go of the top spot for a week Once Upon A Time in ...
 Hollywood has gone back to the top with The Informer the highest new film coming in down the chart at number 10!

 Tarantino's highest grossing film to date goes back to the top of the box office after falling to number 2 last weekend.

 The Leonardo DiCaprio and Brad Pitt starring movie takes £1.8 Million over the weekend to push its UK gross to £16.3 Million.